idoosams/ASDFP/README.md

     ```
 2. you can generate configfiles with the config file generator (by defualt docker runs by configfile asd/config.ini).

+3. run the client with a sample path

-3. 1. server (accept the sample) avaliable at port 5000
+4. 1. server (accept the sample) avaliable at port 5000
    2. Api\GUI(sorry about that :( ) at port 8000
    3. mq mannager is avaliable at the defult port 15672.
 (5672 avaliable as well)
    4. mongo db avaliable at the defult port 27017

-4. data is presistent in asd/data (can be chaged into a virtual volume at the docker-compose file)
+5. data is presistent in asd/data (can be chaged into a virtual volume at the docker-compose file)

+## Local Run

+1. ```sh
+    $ docker run -d -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3-management
+    ...
+    $ docker run -d -p 27017-27019:27017-27019 --name mongodb mongo
+    ```
+    In order to establish the MQ and DB

+2. ```sh
+    $ ./localrun.sh
+    ```
+    To start the server

+3. run the client with a sample path

+4. you can use "pkill -9 python" to kill all the asd processes(be careful)